Brass Mill Center

 Brass Mill Center is a shopping mall in Waterbury, Connecticut.
 The mall and its accompanying complex, Brass Mill Commons, cost $160 million to build.
-At 1180000 sqft, it is Connecticut's fifth largest mall, containing over 130 shops.
-It is located off Interstate 84 in Waterbury, Connecticut.
-The mall features the traditional retailers JCPenney, Burlington, Ashley Outlet and Shoppers World.
+At 1180000 sqft, it is Connecticut's fifth-largest mall, containing over 130 shops.
+It is located off I-84 in Waterbury, Connecticut.
+The mall features the traditional retailers JCPenney, Ashley Outlet, and Shoppers World.

 History

-Brass Mill Center opened on Wednesday September 17, 1997.
-It has two floors of stores, and a third floor with a 12-screen [Apple Cinema.
+Brass Mill Center opened on Wednesday, September 17, 1997.
+It has two floors of stores, and a third floor with a 12-screen Cinema.

 Before construction began, 118,000 tons of contaminated soil and 63 vacant and deteriorated buildings were removed from the site.
 Brass Mill Center essentially replaced the older Naugatuck Valley Mall, built in 1969 and located on the city's northeast suburban side.
 Filene's and Sears relocated to Brass Mill Center.
-Naugautuck Valley Mall was demolished in spring 1999.
+Naugatuck Valley Mall was demolished in the spring of 1999.
 Lechmere was originally planned as the fourth anchor, but it never opened, because parent company Montgomery Ward closed the chain in 1997, the same year the mall opened.

 Numerous former tenants include Shaw’s Supermarket, Steve & Barry's, Hometown Buffet and OfficeMax, which closed in 2007, 2009, 2011, and 2014 respectively.

 On January 12, 2011, Save-A-Lot opened in the former Shaw's.
+Shoppers World opened in 2013.
 In 2017, Five Below and Ulta Beauty opened in the space formerly occupied by OfficeMax.

-Sears closed in 2018.
+Toys R Us & Sears both closed in 2018.
 Macy's closed in 2021.

 On April 19, 2022, Kohan Retail Investment Group acquired Brass Mill Center for $44.9 million.

 On September 26, 2022, it was announced that Regal Cinemas would close, due to the economic impact of the COVID-19 pandemic.

 In December 2023, Ashley HomeStore opened an outlet store in a portion of the old Macy's.

 In April 2024, Apple Cinemas opened in the old Regal Cinemas.

 That same year, TJ Maxx moved out of Brass Mill Commons.